Andrea Petkovic: 2011: Break into top 10; three Grand Slam quarterfinals

 Returning to the Brisbane International, and with coach Petar Popović, Petkovic improved on her previous best semifinal appearance by reaching the final, where she lost to Wimbledon semifinalist Petra Kvitová.

 Petkovic reached the quarterfinals of the Australian Open, where she was defeated by eventual finalist Li Na, her best achievement in a Grand Slam championship of her career.

 Petkovic then played Fed Cup for Germany and helped them to a win over Slovenia with two wins in singles rubbers.

-Petkovic defeated world number one Caroline Wozniacki in the fourth round at the Sony Ericsson Open in Miami, eventually reaching the semi finals.
+Petkovic defeated world number one Caroline Wozniacki in the fourth round at the Sony Ericsson Open in Miami, eventually reaching the semi-finals.

 Petkovic won her second WTA Tour title in Strasbourg, defeating Marion Bartoli by retirement in the second set.
 After that performance, Petkovic reached her new career-high ranking of No. 12 as of 23 May 2011.

 As the 15th seed, Petkovic reached the quarterfinals of the French Open.

 In August, coach Dušan Vemić joined the team.
-Petkovic she became the sixth German player in history to crack the top 10 by winning her opening match at the Southern California Open in San Diego against American player Alexa Glatch.
+Petkovic became the sixth German player in history to crack the top 10 by winning her opening match at the Southern California Open in San Diego against American player Alexa Glatch.

 At the US Open, Petkovic was seeded tenth.
 She reached her first ever quarterfinals spot at the US Open against the world No. 1, Caroline Wozniacki.
 She performed her trademark dance to delight the audience after her fourth round win.
 On 8 September she lost to Wozniacki.

 Seeded ninth at the China Open, Petkovic reached the final, where she lost to Agnieszka Radwańska.
 It was her last match of the year.
 She was seeded second at the Linz Open in October but withdrew before the tournament began, citing a right knee injury.
 In 2011, Petkovic reached her highest ranking alongside her then coaching staff (Popovic/Vemić).